-Join us for a plated dinner from the Shaw’s award-winning culinary team, raffle draw, cash bar and post-event reception and take part in an evening of inspiration from our three amazing guest speakers Jillian Harris, Jess Tetu and Linda Stainton.
+Join us for a plated dinner from the Edmonton Convention Centre’s award-winning culinary team, raffle draw, table wine provided by ALCANNA, cash bar and post-event reception and take part in an evening of inspiration from our three amazing guest speakers Jillian Harris, Jess Tetu and Linda Stainton.
 Our talented MC, Carrie Doll, will ensure the evening is spectacular from start to finish.
 All Gala attendees will receive a Women’s Day Gift Bag (worth over $300) with contributions from our gift bag sponsors HQ salonspa, Bella Maas Boutique, The Skinny, Lipstick Empire, Cloud Nine Pajamas and Ella Coco Lingerie.

 Our General Admission tickets are now sold-out!
 However, we do have two VIP Tables of 10 available for purchase.
 The tables are $10,000 each and include the below:

 - Front and centre reserved table for 10 at the event

 - Front-of-the-line passes to meet and take photos with Jillian Harris at the Meet & Greet at the Post-Event Reception

 - Premium Women’s Day Gift Bags for every guest with a $50 gift certificate and Erinn Cardigan from The Skinny, a $75 gift certificate to Ella Coco Lingerie, a complimentary facial valued at $150 from Lipstick Empire, an Image Skin Care Kit from HQ salonspa valued at $46 and more.

 Formal / Business – We want you to wear what makes you feel comfortable!
 If you want to wear a formal gown, do that!
 If you would prefer business attire, wear that!